Christian Langlois: Career

-After his graduate studies in new media and digital art, Christian began his career in electronic arts, video installations.
-His work was featured in several art institutions and foundations around the world.
-He was invited to the Danae Art Foundation in France and was a guest of the French Cultural Minister and the Mayor of Blois, Jack Lang, now President of the Arab World Institute in Paris.
+After completing graduate studies in new media and digital art, Langlois began his career in electronic arts and video installations.
+His work was presented in several international institutions and he was invited to the Danaë Art Foundation in France, where he was received by the French Minister of Culture and the mayor of Blois.

-Early in his career, he worked as a video director, and creative director, Christian co-found the creative lab at MusiquePlus, the Québecois MTV, dedicated to music videos, entertainment and pop culture programs.
-This innovative visual lab became a hub for digital experimentation and broadcast design, where he established his reputation as a trailblazer in tv branding and visual imaging.
-It received recognition from peers and the public, including awards such as the Prix Gémeaux and Promax.
+Early in his career, he worked as a video artist and creative director, and co-founded the creative laboratory at MusiquePlus, a Québec music television network.
+The lab focused on broadcast design, music programming and visual experimentation, earning recognition including Prix Gémeaux and Promax Awards.

-With his impactful visuals and distinctive signature style, he move to a career in advertising as a film director and a creative contributor working for major brands in fashion, beauty, health, transportation, telecom,food,teen culture and extreme sports.
-Over the years, Christian has collaborated with leading creative agencies, completing more than 100 ad campaigns with various production companies globally, including Propaganda films (L.A.), Cinélande, Jet Films, Honey & Milk, (Prague) La Fabrique d'images, Radke, Partners, The Garden (Toronto), Satellite My Love (Paris), Les Enfants and Rodeo.
-He directed an interactive viral digital ad for OB, titled "A Personal Apology," which achieved significant social media success, garnering over 47 million views and winning 22 international awards.
+Langlois later moved into advertising as a film director and creative contributor, collaborating with several creative agencies and production companies, including Propaganda Films, Jet Films, Honey & Milk, The Garden and Rodeo.
+His viral digital campaign A Personal Apology for OB reached more than 47 million views online and received 22 international awards.

-His creative director, lead design and director work has taken him across the globe, as far afield as Mongolia, working on the brand image of a national TV channel, MongolTV He has created opening sequences for prestigious series such as Marie-Antoinette and Versailles for Canal+ and BBC, for series Acceptable Risk and Hidden Assetsfor Rte One, Sundance Channel, Primevideo, Britbox, Acorn.
+His creative director, design and director work has taken him across the globe, as far afield as Mongolia, working on the brand image of a national TV, MongolTV He has created opening sequences for prestigious series such as Marie-Antoinette and Versailles for Canal+ and BBC, for series Acceptable Risk and Hidden Assetsfor Rte One, Sundance Channel, Primevideo, Britbox, Acorn.
 He contributed to the success of documentaries for the National Film Board of Canada on global issues, Middle Eastern politics, new journalism, and remote work: Working different, High wire, Freelancer on the front line.

+Recently, he collaborated on the visual development and visual signature of the television series Heated Rivalry, directed by Jacob Tierney and distributed internationally on platforms including HBO Max, Canal+, Sky and Crave.

+He also contributed to the visual signature of the feature thriller Veins (Nervures), directed by Raymond Saint-Jean.
+The film has been showcased at festivals including Cinemania, Tallinn Black Nights Film Festival, Gérardmer International Fantastic Film Festival, and Fantasy Filmfest Nights, and was pre-selected at the Locarno Film Festival.

+In the documentary field, Langlois worked on creative development, visual effects design and AI-generated imagery direction for the high end science documentary series Transparent Earth, produced for PBS, NHK, and France Télévisions.
+(In production).

+He also contributed at the Creative Direction of the feature documentary film Parachute, of Erik Cimon, which explores the history of the Montréal fashion brand Parachute, known for its influence on underground fashion in the 1980s and for dressing artists such as Madonna, Michael Jackson, and Peter Gabriel.(In production).

-Recently, Christian has been involved in the creation of immersive experiences and digital activation for airport terminals, museums, and cultural districts, collaborating with renowned institutions like Newark airport, National Geographic and the Smithsonian on XR experiences.
+In addition to his work, Langlois has been involved in the development of immersive media and digital installations for cultural institutions and public spaces, collaborating on projects for Newark Liberty International Airport, the National Geographic Society, and the Smithsonian Institution. immersive experiences and digital activation for airport terminals, museums, and cultural districts.

 His work has earned him numerous prestigious awards, Cannes Lions, Clio, SXSW, Lia, The Bessies, Webby, Promax BDA, David Ogilvy and Applied Arts.